Would you like to come aboard with us

 Benefits for Virtual Shipmates

-Not only will your name be added to the hull, but several times a week during this summer’s East Coast Expedition, we will pick one Virtual Shipmate to feature.
+Not only will your name be added to the boat, but while we are offshore we feature Virtual Shipmates.
 By sharing your inspirational stories, we will raise awareness not only about epilepsy but about ways that people with epilepsy aren’t letting this disorder prevent them from living their fullest life possible.
 Featured Virtual Shipmates will receive a Sail For Epilepsy flag that was flown on the day they were highlighted, with the noon position and their name written on the flag.

 You can also choose to take the One More Step Challenge anonymously.
 Tell us about the step you are taking but we won’t add your name to the hull or feature your story publicly.